Main information:

 • Balthasar Neumann falls out of favour.

-• Building work on the Residenz ceases until the death of Anselm Franz von Ingelheim in 1749.
+• Building work on the Residence ceases until the death of Anselm Franz von Ingelheim in 1749.

 Court architect: Balthasar Neumann